 YOUR BIGGEST OPERATING EXPENSE

 The importance of proper inventory management can’t be emphasized enough these days.
-A good inventory system will provide high visibility of all items right down to the shelf and bin in multiple locations, if necessary.
+A good inventory system will provide high visibility of all items right down to the shelf and bin, even if you have inventory in multiple locations.
 It will prevent stockouts, allow for ample lead-time to replenish stock, and give you an idea of the value tied up in your stock at any given time.

 For many businesses, physical inventory is their biggest expense.
 Properly managing this expense could mean the difference between success and failure.
 Ask yourself if transfers of inventory between locations are quickly, easily, and accurately recorded.
 Your answer will reveal a lot about how well your system is actually working.